 Brian Freeland is a director, writer, sound + media artist, community builder, and provocateur.
 His works for the theatre are rooted in a collaborative performance and development process that creates/destroys theatrical works with words, visuals, sounds, text, story, frame, and structure.

-He is a founding member The LIDA Project where he served as artistic director form 1995-2015 and co-founder with Julie Rada of Countdown To Zero, a political theatre company.
+He is a founding member The LIDA Project where he served as artistic director from 1995-2015 and co-founder with Julie Rada of Countdown To Zero, a political theatre company.
 Brian received his education from the University of Colorado at Denver and The American Musical and Dramatic Academy.